lsst-dm/dmtn-224/index.rst

    Detail of the components for identity management for a deployment of the Science Platform that uses federated identity.
    The Science Platform aspects and services are represented here by a single service to make the diagram simpler.

-The other two options are to use GitHub for both authenitcation and identity mangaement, or to use a local `OpenID Connect`_ authentication provider as the source of user authentication.
+The other two supported options are to use GitHub for both authenitcation and identity mangaement, or to use a local `OpenID Connect`_ authentication provider as the source of user authentication.
 In the latter case, user identity information can come either from the OpenID Connect authentication provider or from a local LDAP server.

 .. _OpenID Connect: https://openid.net/specs/openid-connect-core-1_0.html